komposter/CommunityPowerEA.com/_docs/GUI.md

 <br />

-One click trading in action (with and without confirmation):
+You can use expert panel for one click trading (with and without confirmation).
+EA will manage orders opened by panel as its own orders:

 ![one-click-trading.gif](..%2Fassets%2Fimg%2Fdocs%2Fone-click-trading.gif)